oricalvo/txsvc/readme.md

     @Transaction()
     incActivity() {
         this.store.update({
-            activityCounter: this.state.activityCounter + 1,
+            activityCount: this.state.activityCount + 1,
         });
     }

     @Transaction()
     decActivity() {
         this.store.update({
-            activityCounter: this.state.activityCounter - 1,
+            activityCount: this.state.activityCount - 1,
         });
     }
 }